kailash-manasarovar/statement/docs/timeline/2023/september.md

 - He will remember how anxious I was to go back to the conservatory.
 - I see much online content related to "pandas" during his visit.
 - *Panda* is typically how online stalkers referenced my Tibetan monk friend; while he was visiting and ongoing, including making [references to the exact amount of a monetary gift I send to him online at Christmas](../2024/march/1-12.md#fake-accounts-reference-payments-i-have-made-online).
+- Two years after the events, it occurs to me that my Tibetan friend, Lama Ashak, could be [involved in the conspiracy](#could-my-tibetan-friend-have-been-involved-in-the-porn-conspiracy).

 ### Gang stalking on the beach